-Firstly, it’s important to understand that Hinduism does not fall into exactly the same categories that we are more familiar with from the religions of the western world – the Monotheistic (who believe in one god) religions of the Christianity, Judaism and Islam.
+Firstly, it’s important to understand that Hinduism does not fall into the same categories that we are more familiar with from the religions of the western world – the Monotheistic (who believe in one god) religions of Christianity, Judaism, and Islam.
 Hinduism does not have a founder, nor central authority or hierarchy.
-It does not contain one obvious sacred book with revelation or have prophets.
+It does not contain one obvious sacred book with a revelation or has prophets.

-The term “Hinduism” was created when the first Europeans arrived to India.
-From the 19th century they tried to study it and used the term as a code name for all the
+The term “Hinduism” was created when the first Europeans arrived in India.
+From the 19th century, they tried to study it and used the term as a code name for all the

 religious phenomena of the local Indians.
-In fact, Hinduism is an umbrella for many beliefs, colours, sounds, smells, gods and goddesses, rituals, ceremonies, opinions, philosophy, languages and dialects, culture and ways of life of hundreds of millions of people in a huge geographical unit.
+Hinduism is an umbrella for many beliefs, colors, sounds, smells, gods and goddesses, rituals, ceremonies, opinions, philosophy, languages and dialects, culture and ways of life of hundreds of millions of people in a huge geographical unit.
 Of course, diversion exists in every culture, but the Indian variety is so vast, even to a point that it contains many tensions and paradoxes within itself.
-According to some scholars, the differentiations between the different cultures and religions that developed in the sub-continent are in fact so large, that the term Hinduism made by European colonialism can be seemed as false artificial description.
-On the other hand, more “positive” scholars do find few guide lines that are common for all ethnic and cultural diversities with in the sub-continent.
+According to some scholars, the differentiation between the different cultures and religions that developed in the sub-continent are so large, that the term Hinduism made by European colonialism can seem like a false artificial description.
+On the other hand, more “positive” scholars do find a few guidelines that are common for all ethnic and cultural diversities within the sub-continent.
 I will present them here (in a quite superficial way…)

-1. A linkage to the old scriptures of the Vedas and to the great Indian eposes of the Ramayana and the Mahabharata
+1. A linkage to the old scriptures of the Vedas and the great Indian exposes of the Ramayana and the Mahabharata

-2. Obligation on some level to the social order of the caste system
+2. The obligation on some level to the social order of the caste system

-3. Links to key terms like Dharma (law, correct order, appropriate behaviour) and Karma (account of past deeds)
+3. Links to key terms like Dharma (law, correct order, appropriate behavior) and Karma (account of past deeds)

 (note that the terms of Dharma and Karma also exist in Buddhism, but have a different meaning)